tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ### Sprite Config

 A complete sprite configuration consists of a list of sprite images with their pathes relative to the plugin root and a list of single sprites with image ID and position.
-A default image may be set below the `sprites` key.
+A default `image` may be set below the `sprites` key.
 It will be used if no image is defined on a sprite.
+The same applies for default `height`and `width`.
 The position can be a single position or a list of positions.
 In the latter case it's possible to give a chance for each position.
 If no chance is given the probability for every position is the same.
+A `fallback` id of an sprite can be defined  below `sprites`.

     style:
         namespace: <string>